 The Marshall CV502-WPMB camera does not have a microphone.
-If you need audio from the camera, we can optionally provide a Marshall CV505-MB camera which includes an audio embedder.
+If you need audio from the camera, you can deploy an audio embedder at the input to the Transmitter.

 What's in the box?

 All cases are marked with labels and serial numbers.
 The system consists of: